PrismarineJS/node-minecraft-protocol/docs/API.md

 Called when a client is logged in against server.
 Takes a `Client` parameter.

+### `playerJoin` event

+Emitted after a player joins and enters the PLAY protocol state and can send and recieve game packets.
+This is emitted after the `login` event.
+On 1.20.2 and above after we emit the `login` event, the player will enter a CONFIG state, as opposed to the PLAY state (where game packets can be sent), so you must instead now wait for `playerJoin`.

 ### `listening` event

 Called when the server is listening for connections.
 This means that the server is ready to accept incoming connections.